Anna Corine Harper Williams

-Anna Corine Harper Williams went to the Lord on Feb.
+Anna Corine Harper Williams of Clinton, Arkansas, went to the Lord on Feb.
 13, 2021.

-Private (due to the weather and covid) family service will be at Roller McNutt Funeral in Clinton on Feb.
+Private (due to the weather and COVID-19) family service will be at Roller McNutt Funeral in Clinton on Feb.
 20, 2021, at 10 a.m. and burial will follow at the Pee Dee Cemetery.

 (0) comments